cabolz/STAT433-HW/STAT-433-HW-1.md

 I chose a smaller dataset to work with so I could easily read and interpret the file.
-Once I apply my findings, this code can be used for other bridge data sets by simply changing the link in the read.csv command.
+Once I apply my findings, this code can be used for other bridge data sets by simply changing the link in the fread command.

 The specific data set I used can be found at this [link](https://www.fhwa.dot.gov/bridge/nbi/2019/delimited/AK19.txt)